avrilcoghlan/LittleBookofRBioinformatics/src/chapter3_answers.rst

 Q3. *How many nucleotide sequences are there from the bacterium Chlamydia trachomatis in the NCBI Sequence Database?*

-xxx
 To answer this, you need to go to www.ncbi.nlm.nih.gov, and select "Nucleotide" from the drop-down list at the top of the webpage, as you want to search for nucleotide (DNA or RNA) sequences.

-Then in the search box, type "Aspergillus nidulans"[ORGN] and press 'Search'.
+Then in the search box, type "Chlamydia trachomatis"[ORGN] and press 'Search'.

 Here [ORGN] specifies the organism you are interested in, that is, the species name in Latin.

 The results page should give you a list of the hits to sequence records in the NCBI Nucleotide database.
-It will say “Found 29270 nucleotide sequences, Nucleotide (12422) EST(16848)”.
-Beside “Nucleotide”, it should say “12422”, which means that 29,270 sequences were found, of which 12422 are DNA sequences and 16848 are ESTs [as of 17-Jan-2011].
-Note that there are new sequences being added to the database continuously, so if you check this again in a couple of months, you will probably find a higher number of sequences (eg. 30,000 sequences).
+It will say "Found 35385 nucleotide sequences.
+Nucleotide (35237)   GSS (148)".
+This means that 35,385 sequences were found, of which 35237 are DNA or RNA sequences, and 148 are DNA sequences from the Genome Sequence Surveys (GSS), that is, from genome sequencing projects [as of 19-Feb-2011].
+Note that there are new sequences being added to the database continuously, so if you check this again in a couple of months, you will probably find a higher number of sequences (eg. 36,000 sequences).

-[Note: if you just go to the www.ncbi.nlm.nih.gov database, and search for “Aspergillus nidulans”[ORGN] (without choosing “Nucleotide” from the drop-down list), you will see 12422 hits to the Nucleotide database and 16848 to the EST database.
+Note: if you just go to the www.ncbi.nlm.nih.gov database, and search for "Chlamydia trachomatis"[ORGN] (without choosing "Nucleotide" from the drop-down list), you will see 35237 hits to the Nucleotide database and 148 to the GSS (Genome Sequence Survey) database.

- Note if you search for “Aspergillus nidulans”, without using [ORGN] to specify the organism, you will get 13562 hits to the Nucleotide database and 17319 to the EST database, but some of these might not be Aspergillus nidulans sequences – they could just be sequences for which the NCBI sequence record contains the phrase “Aspergillus nidulans” somewhere.]
+Note also that if you search for "Chlamydia trachomatis", without using [ORGN] to specify the organism, you will get 51046 hits to the Nucleotide database and 149 to the GSS database, but some of these might not be *Chlamydia trachomatis* sequences – they could just be sequences for which the NCBI sequence record contains the phrase "Chlamydia trachomatis" somewhere.

 Contact
 -------